 Tiffany & Co. uses their trademarked color everywhere.
 Packaging, website, social media, ads, and more.
 They often use simple colors, such as black, white, and silver, in their visuals so that the turquoise color will stand out.
 They even use turquoise shadows for their product images.
 Very creative!

 Of course, Tiffany & Co. is an extreme example.
 But you should still incorporate your brand colors into your visuals to create that consistent storytelling.
-As mentioned above, you can use your existing marketing images under Style in the app to generate images with similar styles and brand colors.
+As mentioned above, you can use your existing marketing images under Match a style in the app to generate images with similar styles and brand colors.

 When it comes to the photo itself, composition plays a huge role.
 That is where you place your subject in the photo, what you include or exclude from the photo, how you balance various elements, and so on.